 Members of Sinh Duoc Cooperative play Chinese checkers to relax after work. |

-Each game set from O An Quan to other traditional games is meticulously designed aesthetically, using natural materials, safe for children and packaged in a familiar, rustic but sophisticated form.
-Cooperatives such as Sinh Duoc often do not consider this a commercial product but a cultural responsibility, so they have proactively subsidized, promoted, given gifts... so that the game sets can reach children across the country.
+Each set of games from Chinese checkers to other traditional games are meticulously designed aesthetically, using natural materials, safe for children and packaged in a familiar, rustic but sophisticated form.
+Cooperatives such as Sinh Duoc often do not consider this as a commercial product but as a cultural responsibility, so they have proactively subsidized, promoted, given gifts... so that the game sets can reach children all over the country.

-Mr. Vu Trung Duc, Chairman of Sinh Duoc Cooperative, shared: "Making play sets for children is not the main production activity of the cooperative members, but everyone is eager to spread the beautiful memories of their childhood to today's children.
-Each pebble eroded by the stream water over the years is carefully selected and processed by the members before packaging.
-They are like small works that help children have fun, nurture their souls, and teach them how to share, consider and believe in simple values."
+Mr. Vu Trung Duc, Chairman of Sinh Duoc Cooperative shared: "Making play sets for children is not the main production activity of the cooperative members, but everyone is eager to spread the beautiful memories of their childhood to today's children.
+Each pebble eroded by stream water over the years is carefully selected and processed by the people before packaging.
+They are like small works that help children have fun, nurture their souls, teach them how to share, consider and believe in simple values".

 ![]() |